deansher/Cy/doc/dependency_management.md

   one year after version 2.0.0 is released, all version spec symbolic dependency links for major version number 1 *except* 1.2.97+.js can be deleted.

-* Unless the current source for a module has a new major version number, the current contract must be a superset of the previous contract.
+* Unless the current source for a package has a new major version number, the current contract must be a superset of the previous contract.

-* Each module's current output files must meet the current contract.
+* Each package's current output files must meet the current contract.